Firebase Authentication in Next.js Manyblogs

 Now, we're going to initialize Firebase in our Next.js app using the config we just copied.

-3. Also, at the top of this file, add the Firebase initialization code.
-It should look something like this in your firebase.js file:
+firebaseConfigobject you copied from Firebase into this file. - Also, at the top of this file, add the Firebase initialization code.
+It should look something like this in your

 // firebase.js